Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “…but they had so emphasized that [only the elect are saved] to the exclusion of ‘whosoever will’ that people were glad to know that God actually did love sinners.”

 Now, how can it be coherent to hold to the doctrine of unconditional election that “only the elect are saved,” while also affirming “whosoever will,” that is, “whosoever will may come to Christ and be saved?”
+Moreover, hasn’t Lutzer “bought into” the “extremes” of Calvinism in that he, too, certainly believes that “only the elect are saved.”
 Lutzer’s account and explanations here are incoherent.

-Now, you must ask and answer for yourself whether such incoherence a reliable indicator of the truth of a matter?
-Is it a tell-tale sign of the invalidity of an interpretation of the biblical text?
-Can Lutzer’s position, as incoherent, inconsistent and contradictory be a true interpretation of Scripture?
+Now, you must ask and answer for yourself whether such incoherence bears upon the truth or falsity of Lutzer’s theology.
+Is logical incoherence a reliable indicator of a misinterpretation of Scripture?
+Is disingenuousness and obfuscation a tell-tale sign of the invalidity of an interpretation of the biblical text?
+Can Lutzer’s position, as incoherent, inconsistent, and contradictory, be a true interpretation of Scripture?

 The late Ravi Zacharias instructs us in this regard.
-He tells us about the test for truth in apologetics.
+He tells us about the tests for truth in apologetics.
+This also applied to the interpretation of Scripture.
 He states,

 “…when you deal with apologetics, there are three tests we put for truth normally – logical consistency, empirical adequacy, experiential relevance.
 What does that mean?
 We are looking for this to be logically consistent… Logically consistent, empirically adequate and experientially relevant.
 It makes a difference in how you feel and think and act.
 There is an existential aspect to it, even if not central, there is an entailment.
 It follows naturally.”[7]

 Note that two of the criteria stand out as pertinent here.
-We see that logical consistency is essential for discerning what is true from what is false.
-On this criterion Calvinism fails.
-It proves itself to be incoherent, inconsistent and contradictory.
-But the matter of experiential relevance is also important and can be seen in Lutzer’s account of the state of the people’s spiritual life and psychological disposition under Calvinism as compared to the assurance of forgiveness and gladness they experienced upon hearing Moody’s message of “good news.”
+We see that logical consistency is essential for determining what is true from what is false.
+On this criterion, Calvinism fails because it proves itself to be incoherent, inconsistent, and contradictory.
+But the matter of experiential relevance is also important.
+This can be seen in Lutzer’s account of the depressed state of the people’s spiritual life and psychological disposition under Calvinism as compared to the assurance of forgiveness and the gladness they experienced upon hearing Moody’s message of “good news.”
 Moody’s message rang true, not just biblically, but also experientially.
-The people’s spirits were lifted and they were given the hope of inclusion, acceptance, forgiveness and salvation.
-Their experiential response to Moody’s message as compared to their Calvinist beliefs was a “test” of experiential relevance.
+The people’s spirits were lifted, and they were given the hope of inclusion, acceptance, forgiveness, and salvation.
+Their experiential response to Moody’s message, as compared to their Calvinist beliefs, was a “test” of experiential relevance.
 That relevance confirmed the biblical truth of Moody’s gospel and the problematic nature of the Calvinist message.

 Also, Lutzer cannot circumvent this incoherence by floating the idea of “emphasis” when he says, “but they had so emphasized [that only the elect are saved] to the exclusion of ‘whosoever will.’”
 Unconditional election is not an “emphasis” that is compatible with “whosoever will may come.”
-Unconditional election is a foundational Calvinist soteriological doctrine that is in contradiction with “whosoever will may come.”
-This idea that while they preached unconditional election they ought to have not neglected preaching “whosoever will may come” will not work to preserve the biblical credibility of Lutzer’s doctrine of unconditional election because logically the two are mutually exclusive.
-To teach unconditional election just is to nullify “whosoever will may come.”
+Unconditional election is a foundational Calvinist soteriological doctrine in contradiction to “whosoever will may come.”
+This idea that while they preached unconditional election, they ought to have not neglected preaching “whosoever will may come” will not work to preserve the biblical credibility of Lutzer’s doctrine of unconditional election because logically the two are mutually exclusive.
+And the Bible does not contradict itself.
+This is not a matter of more or less emphasis.
+To teach unconditional election is to nullify “whosoever will may come.”
 And vice versa.
 Could it be that Lutzer does not see the problem here?
-I think he does see it, but he has also trained his mind to simply ignore the contradiction, that is, rationalize it away (i.e., mystery, incomprehensibility, etc.) Lutzer is being incoherent here and ignoring the interpretive implications of this incoherence.
-Obviously, therefore, coherence is not part of his hermeneutic.
+I think he does see it, but he has so trained his mind to simply ignore the contradiction that he just accepts it.
+And we know Calvinists see their contradiction because they attempt to explain it away with more incoherent rationalizations (e.g., mystery, incomprehensibility, the Bible teaches both, compatibilism, etc.) Lutzer is being incoherent here and ignoring the interpretive implications of this incoherence.
+Obviously, therefore, due to the suppression of reason at work, coherence is not part of his hermeneutic.

 When Moody spoke to the young man who thought his sin was too great for him to be saved, Moody assured him that the salvation Christ wrought applied to him.
-There were no doubts raised by a doctrine of unconditional election.
-That man could respond to the gospel and put his faith and trust in Christ because he was told and therefore knew God loved him personally in Christ.
+He was included.
+The gospel is the possibility that you may be excluded from salvation by not having been chosen by God.
+There were no doubts or the despair that accompanies the doctrine of unconditional election.
+That man Moody spoke to could respond to the gospel and put his faith and trust in Christ because he was told and therefore knew God loved him personally in Christ.

 The point is that Moody, contrary to Calvinist teaching, was preaching what was at the heart of the gospel – the proclamation that “God loves you!”
 That is the message to which the people were responding and being saved.
-It certainly seems they were glad to hear that they were included in God’s saving work in Christ in contrast to the doubt engendered by the Calvinism that up to that point they had been taught.
-It seems they were converted from the darkness of Calvinism to the light of the universal love of God in Christ.
+It certainly seems they were glad to hear that they were included in God’s saving work in Christ, in contrast to the doubt engendered by the Calvinism that, up to that point, had been taught to the people.
+It seems they were converted from the darkness of Calvinism to the light of the universal love of God for them in Christ.
 They had been believers before, but they were now assured of God’s love.
-Having to presuming they were among those who were unconditionally elected to salvation was no longer necessary.
-All doubt and fear about God’s saving disposition towards them was relived.
+Having to presume they were among those who were unconditionally elected to salvation was no longer necessary.
+All doubt and fear about God’s saving disposition towards them was relieved.
 Salvation can be had by all persons by faith because of God’s grace and love demonstrated to them in Christ’s death and resurrection on their behalf.
 Just as they no longer thought that the gospel message was “God receives saints,” that is, a “gospel” based on “good works,” they also came to reject the definition of the “gospel” as an unknown, arbitrary, unconditional election, that is, that “only the elect are saved.”
-Rather, every sinner’s salvation was provided for and made secure on basis of God’s sure love for them in Christ.
+Rather, every sinner’s salvation was provided for and made secure based on God’s sure love for them in Christ.

-Now, I think we have to ask how it is that Lutzer, as a Calvinist, can affirm Moody’s words when he preached, “All you’ve got to do is to prove to me that you are a sinner and I will prove to you that you’ve got a savior…” Moody’s point was that every person has a savior in Christ Jesus precisely because every person is a sinner in need of a savior.
-That we are all sinners makes it the case that we are all in need of a savior, that we all have a savior, and that salvation has been made available to us all in Christ.
+Now, I think we have to ask how it is that Lutzer, as a Calvinist, can affirm Moody’s words when he preached, “All you’ve got to do is to prove to me that you are a sinner and I will prove to you that you’ve got a savior…” Moody’s point was that every sinner has a savior in Christ Jesus precisely because every person is a sinner in need of a savior.
+Thus, since we are all sinners in need of a savior, we all have a savior, and that salvation has been made available to us all in Christ.
 The universal applicability of salvation was Moody’s message.
 Lutzer calls that “the plain gospel.”
-But how can Lutzer affirm Moody’s message, including that “the Son of Man has come to seek and to save that which was lost,” which means each and every sinner, when Lutzer does not believe salvation applies to or is made available to every person.
+But how can Lutzer affirm Moody’s message, including that “the Son of Man has come to seek and to save that which was lost,” which means each and every sinner, when Lutzer does not believe salvation applies to or is made available to every sinner?
 For Lutzer himself has “bought into some of the extremes of what is known as Calvinism where only the elect are saved.”
 As a Calvinist, this is precisely what Lutzer believes.
 He believes that “only the elect are saved” (unconditional election) and he believes this is what Scripture teaches, for he clearly states, “…which the Bible does teach.”
-Therefore according to Lutzer, only the elect can be saved, but that is in direct contradiction to “whosoever will may come.”
+Therefore, according to Lutzer, only the elect can be saved, but that is in direct contradiction to “whosoever will may come.”
 The point is that this incoherence is not hermeneutically significant to Lutzer.
 It can simply be ignored in his preaching and his interpretation of Scripture.

 Go to Example 12 – Erwin Lutzer: How His Calvinism Expunges His Good News